lamhq/tech-notes/pages/backend/python/basic/functions.md

 ```

-## Unpacking Argument Lists
+## Unpacking Arguments

-The reverse situation occurs when the arguments are already in a list or tuple but need to be unpacked for a function call requiring separate positional arguments.
-Write the function call with the `*`-operator to unpack the arguments out of a list or tuple:
+When calling function, if the parameters are already in a list or tuple but need to be unpacked for a function call requiring separate positional arguments, write the function call with the `*`-operator to unpack the arguments out of a list or tuple:

 ```py
 # normal call with separate arguments